wrousseau95/aws_violations_project/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your server.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/)